Updated August 2023

 No. The program is for outdoor dining only.
 No other uses, including but not limited to, art galleries, live music and performing arts activities, are permitted.
 Amplified sound is not permitted as part of the Open Restaurants program.

 Are street vendors allowed to use the curb lane or sidewalk?

-Yes, as long as they comply with all applicable vending laws and rules, and all health guidance.
+Yes, as long as they comply with all applicable vending laws, rules, and regulations, and all NYC Department of Health and Mental Hygiene guidance.

 Is Open Restaurant Seating ADA accessible?

-How does the Alternate Side Parking (“ASP") regulation impact seating in the roadway and what do I do if there are utility covers in the seating area?
+How does the Alternate Side Parking (“ASP") regulation impact seating in the roadway?

 ASP spaces are available for Open Restaurant use, provided all other requirements are met.
 By participating in the program, you are taking responsibility for maintaining the cleanliness of the roadway curb space in front of your business.
 Curbside drainage and access to and ventilation of utility covers must not be impeded, and at all times, the seating area must be in a clean, neat and safe condition.

 Can I use elements besides furniture, barriers, and ramps?

 Yes, umbrellas with a weighted base or tents or other shelters, not to exceed 400 square feet in total, are permitted.
 Installation must be per manufacturer instructions to secure the tents properly and safely.
 Umbrellas and tents may not extend past the barrier or obstruct access to or ventilation of utility covers.
 Areas of multiple tents that are combined or are tied to each other cannot exceed 400 square feet in total.
 Umbrellas and tents should not be used during inclement weather such as high wind condition.